-But, without getting too technical, there is a difference between a pure sine wave inverter, and a modified sine wave inverter.
-Generally speaking, the modified sine wave inverter is much cheaper – you can pick a small one up for less than $20, and these are only really recommended for simpler electrical systems.
+Without getting too technical, there is a difference between a pure sine wave inverter and a modified sine wave inverter.
+Generally speaking, the modified sine wave inverter is much cheaper.
+You can pick a small one up for less than $20, and these are only really recommended for simpler electrical systems.

 Of course, they’re rated by the power they can produce, but will one outlet be enough?
 Two?
 Three?
 And what about an extra facility for USB charging, all while sending 110V AC to the outlets?
-One further thing to consider is that some car-based inverters will only run when the engine is running – they may draw some power even when they’re officially turned off – see more on that in the review of the POTEK.
+One further thing to consider is that some car-based inverters will only run when the engine is running.
+They may draw some power even when they’re officially turned off.
+See more on that in the review of the POTEK.

 The Best Power Inverter for Car